mac-a-r0ni/liveslak/README.txt

     # ./iso2usb.sh -i slackware64-live-current.iso -o /dev/sdX -c 750M -w 15
   * Create a USB Live with an encrypted /home (allocating 30% of the stick's free space for /home) and where the persistent data will be stored in a container file instead of a directory:
     # ./iso2usb.sh -i slackware64-live-current.iso -o /dev/sdX -c 30% -P
-  * Create a USB Live with both the /home and the persistent data encrypted (the persistence filesystem will be 300 MB in size):
+  * Create a USB Live with both the /home and the persistent data encrypted (the persistence filesystem will be 300 MB in size) using a btrfs filesystem:
-    # ./iso2usb.sh -i slackware64-live-current.iso -o /dev/sdX -c 30% -C 300M
+    # ./iso2usb.sh -i slackware64-live-current.iso -o /dev/sdX -F btrfs -c 30% -C 300M
+  * Create a 32bit USB Live but use a custom partition layout: create a 1 MB BIOS boot partition and a 200 MB EFI partition, add a 4th un-used $ GB partition at the end, and allocate all remaining disk space to the main Linux partition:
+    # iso2usb.sh -i slackware-live-current.iso -o /dev/sdX -y 1,200,-1,4096
   * Refresh the system modules on a USB Live using a Live ISO as the source.
 Let the script scan for insertion of a USB stick instead of specifying the device name on the commandline.
 Note that the addons and optional modules will not be touched by this action:
     # ./iso2usb.sh -i slackware64-live-current.iso -r -s